wlonk/arcadia/appendix/passions.rst

 1. When you try to explain something important, all that comes out are ancient and irrelevant stories.
 2. Your tears leave black and inky stains.
-3. You develop a stigmata-like wound that will not heal.
+3. You develop stigmata-like wounds that will not heal.
 4. You feel like space stretches and shrinks unpredictably, and you often feel like you are falling.
 5. You become a fetch.